Gizmodgery: Artwork

 The cover artwork of Gizmodgery depicts a boy viewing a General Electric Show'N Tell, featuring a skeletal ultrasound fetus whose umbilical cord is connected to a microphone.
+The fetus featured on the cover is available on display at the Museum Vrolik in Amsterdam.
 Unlike the majority of Self's previous releases, the artwork for Gizmodgery was created by Kii Arens.
+New artwork was created for the Japanese release.
 Gizmodgery features unique artwork for every song on the album, similar to that of Self's debut Subliminal Plastic Motives (1995).
 An icon is used to represent each song on the CD and booklet.
-New artwork was created for the Japanese release.